 When I paint, I start with structural marks that ground the composition’s overall look.
 These marks stay away from natural human appearances to let the paint and process reveal new characteristics.
-The introduction of playful marks against disjoined odd ones brings equilibrium and diversity that showcases chaos, while simultaneously unraveling hope.
 For me, the combination of dissimilar marks represents our different bodies and how they exist within the environment.
 The search for new representations of what is uncommonly familiar comes from my own experience of moving to a new country having to interact with people from distinct cultures, appearances, and social status.